Cargo-Planner Docs

 A max cap for the specified items in specified container types,

-A max cap for number of different SKU types that can be loaded into specified containers,
+A max cap for number of different cargo types that can be loaded into specified containers,

 Cannot support